ULL-ESIT-PL/moo-examples/README.md

 * [moo-ignore/minus.js](moo-ignore/minus.js)

-## Advanceed: States
+## Advanced: States

-Moo allows you to define multiple lexer **states**.
+Similar to Lex and Flex, Moo allows you to define multiple lexer **states**.
 Each state defines its own separate set of token rules.
 Your lexer will start off in the first state given to `moo.states({})`.

 Rules can be annotated with `next`, `push`, and `pop`, to change the current state after that token is matched.
 A "stack" of past states is kept, which is used by `push` and `pop`.